Modafinil is becoming fairly well-known in academic circles and among business executives. This is especially true in places like silicon valley.

 The fight or flight response is designed to help us get away from danger.
 It increases energy levels, makes us feel alert and awake, increases heart rate, and turns down all systems that are not immediately necessary.

 Let’s say you come face to face with a hungry bear.
-Your fight or flight system immediately recognises the threat and kicks in.
+Your fight or flight system immediately recognizes the threat and kicks in.

 You feel your senses heighten, your eyes sharpen, and your muscles have access to a rich source of fuel should you need to start running or climb a tree.